Lightcurves of the Karin family asteroids: Analysis and results

 \subsubsection{(16076) Svojsik}

 We observed this asteroid for four consecutive nights in May 2003.
 The composite lightcurve is shown in Fig. \ref{fig:lc_all}(f).

 WCA detected the periodicities of $P=6.723 \pm 0.07$ hours and $P = 2.241 \pm 0.07$ hours in the lightcurve.
 The spectra power obtained from LSA are also located around the two periods, but the first period ($P=6.723$ hours) has a stronger peak both in the LSA and the WCA analyses.
-We estimated the observed peak-to-peak variation magnitude as $\sim$0.1 at the solar phase angle $\alpha = 12.7^{\circ}$, and calculated the reduced peak-to-peak variation magnitude $A(0) \sim 0.07$.
+We estimated the observed peak-to-trough variation as $\sim$0.1 at the solar phase angle $\alpha = 12.7^{\circ}$, and calculated the reduced peak-to-trough variation $A(0) \sim 0.07$.
 The axis ratio was estimated as $a/b = 1.07$.